diskerror/Doodle/README.md

 Converts a singledirectory of TIFF files into a single PDF file.
 It handles source files in parallel limited by the number of performance cores available.
 It then assembles the pages into a single PDF file.
 Files are converted to 1-bit black and white.
 It requires the ImageMagick 7 command line tools.

 ### ApplyMeta[data]
-Applies title, composer, and other metadata to a PDF by its filename from data save in an SQLite database 'music.sqlite'.
+Applies title, composer, and other metadata to a PDF by its filename from data save in an SQLite database 'music.db'.